top of page

 No matter your age, skill level, preferred style of music, or geographical location, I am here for you!

-If you are ready to take your playing to the next level, please reach out for information on rates and scheduling.
+If you are ready to take your playing and your life to the next level, fill out the application below to learn more, and to get started.

 Remember, how you move is how you play.